 did you make this recipe?

-I really hope you enjoyed!
+I really hope you enjoyed it!
 Let me know how you got on by leaving a comment below.
-If you loved it, don’t forget to come back and rate the recipe!
+If you loved it, don’t forget to rate the recipe by clicking on the stars in the recipe card.
+Thanks!

 Easy slow cooker chicken curry